StackVista/stackstate-docs/stackpacks/integrations/mysql.md

 ### Service Checks

-`mysql.replication.slave_running`: Returns CRITICAL for a slave that's not running, otherwise OK.
+`mysql.replication.slave_running`: Returns CRITICAL for a slave that isn't running, otherwise OK.

 `mysql.can_connect`: Returns CRITICAL if the Agent can't connect to MySQL to collect metrics, otherwise OK.